 50 Commercial St., Manchester

-Wonderful new addition to Manchester's Millyard area owned by Dean Kamen with a delicious farm-to-table menu crafted by Executive Chef Matthew Provencher.
-In addition to local ingredients, you'll find a nice selection of NH beer and wine.
+Wonderful addition to Manchester’s Millyard area owned by Dean Kamen with a delicious farm-to-table menu.
+In addition to local ingredients, you’ll find a nice selection of New Hampshire beer and wine.

 The Holy Grail Restaurant and Pub